abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/kafka/kafka_gcp.md

 ## Terraform Commands

 Use Terraform to deploy the `main.tf` file.

-### Initialize Terraform

-To initialize Terraform follow the document used in the section, [Deploy Cluster Automatically (AWS)](/learning-paths/server-and-cloud/kafka/kafka_aws#initialize-terraform).

-### Create a Terraform execution plan

-To create a Terraform execution plan follow the document used in the section, [Deploy Cluster Automatically (AWS)](/learning-paths/server-and-cloud/kafka/kafka_aws#create-a-terraform-execution-plan).

-### Apply the Terraform execution plan

-To apply the Terraform execution plan follow the document used in the section, [Deploy Cluster Automatically (AWS)](/learning-paths/server-and-cloud/kafka/kafka_aws#apply-the-terraform-execution-plan).
+To initialize Terraform, create a Terraform execution plan and apply the Terraform execution plan follow the document used in the section, [Deploy Cluster Automatically (AWS)](/learning-paths/server-and-cloud/kafka/kafka_aws#terraform-commands).

 ## Configure three node Zookeeper cluster through Ansible